 SBBC Policy 5306 defines the appropriate use of technology throughout the District.
 This policy describes how computers and networks must be used to support research and instructional activities in our classrooms, labs, and media centers.
 It also includes the use of digital resources provided by SBBC.
-First, it promotes the use of technology as a powerful educational tool that is increasingly becoming a common part of every student's day.
+First, it promotes the use of technology as a powerful educational tool.
 Second, it provides those students who use these computers, and the networks to which they are connected, to act in accordance with prescribed rules and behavioral codes detailed in the policy.
 Several major provisions are noted below.
-The full text of SBBC Policy 5306 is available upon request from each school's media center and on the SBBC web site.
-You may view the complete technology policy and all SBBC policies on the Web at https://www.browardschools.com/Page/37754.